GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Capability-Viewpoint.md

 The Operational Capability Viewpoint defines a taxonomy of Capabilities from a Stakeholder’s perspective including composition, specialization, and dependency relationships between Operational Capabilities.
 ## Applicability
 The Operational Capability Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] defining Capabilities at an operational level (e.g., business or mission profile, and operational scenarios).
 The Operational Capability Viewpoint contributes to the problem or opportunity statement.
+## Presentation
+A block definition diagram (BDD) featuring Operational Capabilities, their composition, specialization, and dependency relationships.

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)